shecodessk/js-study-group/README.md

 1. Join the [General Slack Channel](https://join.slack.com/t/womenwhocodefrontend/shared_invite/zt-1mqkunz6u-5f8sZQSzh7vO9FzPBCYnHA)
 2. Join the [#js-studygroup](https://womenwhocodefrontend.slack.com/archives/C0324MXBHSP) channel
 3. Follow our Weekly exercises each Wednesday (Make sure you have notifications enabled.
 [Here's a guide how to do](https://slack.com/help/articles/201355156-Configure-your-Slack-notifications )
-4. Fork this repository to get the initial exercises's code.
+4. Fork or clone this [repository](https://github.com/WomenWhoCode/js-study-group.git) to get the initial exercises's code.
 You can share yur Github repo or you can do your codepens and share!

 ## Happy Coding 👩🏻‍💻